Amazon.com Widgets Ovarian Cancer

 • Flavonoid-rich Diet Helps Women Decrease Risk Of Ovarian Cancer - Science Daily, 11/19/07 - "the researchers found a 40 percent reduction in ovarian cancer risk among the women with the highest kaempferol intake, compared with women with the lowest intake.
 They also found a 34 percent reduction in the risk of ovarian cancer among women with the highest intake of luteolin, compared with women with the lowest intake"

 • Deficiency In Exposure To Sunlight Linked To Endometrial Cancer - Science Daily, 11/14/07 - "In general, endometrial cancer incidence was highest at the highest latitudes in both hemispheres ...
 This is the third environmental paper from this research team to show a strong association between vitamin D and cancer using global incidence data (GLOBOCAN).
 The first paper, which illuminated a similar pattern for kidney cancer, was published Sept.
 15, 2006, in the International Journal of Cancer.
 The second, on ovarian cancer, was published Oct.
-31, 2006, in the American Journal of Preventive Medicine" - See vitamin D products at iHerb.
+31, 2006, in the American Journal of Preventive Medicine" - See vitamin D at Amazon.com.

 • Low-fat Dietary Pattern May Lower Risk Of Ovarian Cancer - Science Daily, 10/9/07 - "after four years, women who decreased the amount of dietary fat they consumed were 40 percent less likely to develop ovarian cancer than women who followed normal dietary patterns.
 As expected, no effect was found during the first four years because preventive benefits on cancer often take many years to develop"